TosbackCgusBridge-Bot/CGUs-versions/Abercrombie & Fitch/Privacy Policy.md

 If Abercrombie &.
 Fitch were ever merged with or acquired by another company, or if it acquires another business entity or is involved in a corporate reorganization or other change of control, some or all of the personal information collected about you could be shared with this entity, and may also be retained by Abercrombie &.
 Fitch.
 Other than this acquisition, sale or reorganization, we do not sell or rent your email address to unrelated third parties.

-Cookies What Are Cookies, Pixel Tags and URL Links, and How Are These Used on Our Websites or in Our Emails?
+Cookies and Advertising What Are Cookies, Pixel Tags and URL Links, and How Are These Used on Our Websites or in Our Emails?

 Our Websites use, and our third party service providers may use, a browser feature known as a cookie, which assigns a unique identification to your computer.
 The cookies are typically stored on your computer's hard drive.
 The information collected when visiting our Websites may include the following: an IP address, the URL of the page from which you arrived. your browser type. other technical information about your device used to visit our Websites. the pages you view. the features you use. whether you create an account or become a member in The A&F Club program (collectively “Membership”), or sign in and where you go on our Websites once signed into your Membership. whether you complete a transaction. whether you have previously completed a survey. and the time of your visit.
 This information allows us to determine such things as which parts of our Websites are most visited or used, what products are browsed and/or purchased, the effectiveness of the Websites, your specific interaction with our Websites and difficulties you may experience in accessing our Websites.
 With this knowledge, we can improve the quality of your experience on our Websites by recognizing and delivering more of the most desired features and information, personalize your experience, and resolve access difficulties.
 In addition, our Websites use cookies to help keep track of items you put into your shopping cart, whether you purchase any or all of those items, and to tell us whether you have visited one of our Websites in the past.
 This allows you to maintain shopping carts between visits and allows us to inquire about your continued interest in items in your shopping cart or that you viewed on one of our Websites.
 Our Websites also use cookies to help keep track of checkout information, other than payment method information, while you remain on our site.
 In addition, the information collected by us or our service provider(s) may be linked to and combined with information that we collect about you from your visits to our Websites.